Fred Gillett (astronomer): Biography

 For the 10-month duration of the IRAS mission in 1983 Gillett, Marion, and Gillett's colleague George Aumann relocated to the Rutherford Laboratory in Oxfordshire, England.
 Using IRAS, Gillett and Aumann identified an unexpected excess of infrared emissions from one of the IRAS mission's standard stars, Vega (Alpha Lyrae).
-They concluded the emissions were caused by circumstellar dust particles over 1.2 mm in diameter orbiting Vega at a distance of roughly 85 AU and at a temperature of about 85 K. The Vega phenomenon, as it became known, provided the first solid evidence that planet formation occurs outside of our solar system.
+They concluded the emissions were caused by circumstellar dust particles over 1.2 mm in diameter orbiting Vega at a distance of roughly 85 AU and at a temperature of about 85 K. The Vega phenomenon, as it became known, provided the first solid evidence that planet formation occurs outside of the Solar System.

 In 1984 he was awarded the NASA Exceptional Scientific Achievement Medal "for outstanding contributions to IRAS".

 In 1987 Gillett took a two-year sabbatical to be a visiting senior scientist in the Office of Space Science at NASA's headquarters in Washington, D.C.
 He contributed to the development of several infrared telescope projects, including SIRTF, later renamed the Spitzer Space Telescope; the Stratospheric Observatory for Infrared Astronomy (SOFIA), a 2.5 m reflector telescope mounted inside a Boeing 747SP; and 2MASS, an astronomical survey of the whole sky.

 In 1994 Gillett was appointed the project scientist for the development of the International Gemini Observatory, a pair of 8.1 m optical/infrared telescopes on Mauna Kea in Hawai'i and Cerro Pachón in Chile that saw first light in 1999 and 2000 respectively.

-In August 1999 Gillett was diagnosed with myelodysplastic syndrome, he died on April 22, 2001, aged 64, at the University of Washington Medical Center in Seattle, Washington following a stem-cell transplant.
+In August 1999 Gillett was diagnosed with myelodysplastic syndrome.
+He died on April 22, 2001, aged 64, at the University of Washington Medical Center in Seattle, Washington following a stem-cell transplant.
 He was survived by his wife, three children, and his mother.